-Proctor is not a role in ADAM, it is an individual who may be called on to help a TA monitor a test under the supervision of the TA.
+Proctor is not a role in ADAM, it is an individual who may be called on to help a TA monitor a testing session under the supervision of the TA.
+A TA must be in the room at all times during testing if a Proctor is used.
 Student teachers may serve as Proctors who assist the TAs.
 Refer to your STC for more information about DoDEA policy.
 Note: A Proctor is not necessarily a TA, but a TA can be a Proctor.